-Pre-requisite: 1-2 or equivalent.
-Grades 9-12
+Prerequisite: French 1-2 or equivalent

-Second-level course continues to develop skills acquired in first-level course.
+This second-level course continues to develop skills acquired in first-level course.
 Emphasis is still on the spoken language and grammar acquisition with increasing amounts of reading and writing.
 General knowledge of the language and of the culture of countries in which French is spoken is extended as well as a study of the History of France.
-The intended minimum outcome for this course is for students to reach the ACTFL novicehigh level of proficiency.
+The intended minimum outcome for this course is for students to reach the ACTFL novice-high level of proficiency.

-Course credit earned: World Language or Elective (1.0) May be taken only once for credit.

-Pre-requisite: French 3-4 or equivalent.
-Grades 9-12
+May be taken only once for credit Prerequisite: French 3-4 or equivalent